williammadie/memo/programming_languages/php/php.md

 PHP is often used with an Apache or NGINX server but it has its own runtime environment and can be used alone.

+PHP is a `backend` language.
+(It is `server-side`).

 ## Structure

 PHP files can contain both `HTML` and `PHP` languages.
 It is defined with tags `<?php my-code ?>`.
 If the file **contains only PHP**, we don't need to use `<?php ... ?>`.

 PHP instructions always end with `;`.

+### Project Structure

+- `db.php`: in this file we can put a PDO getter to obtain the object used to access databases.

+Repository, DAO, Services => It all refers to the code that is responsible for accessing databases.

+In Web development, there are generally *2 preferred architectures*:
+- Architecture by layers:
+    - controllers/
+    - services/
+- Architecture by module/concept:
+    - pokemon/
+        - controller.php
+        - Pokemon.php (Model)
+        - pokemon-service.php

+Depending on the **framework** we use, we can use one or another.
+Keep in mind that most frameworks recommend a specific architecture.

 ## Variables